-The applicant notes that St. Johns County has five SNFs with 537 community nursing home beds (537 beds), these SNFs had an overall occupancy of 76.4 percent for the most recent 12-month period (July 1, 2016-June 30, 2017).
-WWJC indicates that it had an overall occupancy of 91.3 percent for the same time-period.
-The applicant states that there are three CCRCs in St. Johns County which operate 93 total sheltered beds.
+The applicant notes that St. Johns County has five SNFs with 537 community nursing home beds and an overall occupancy of 79.6 percent for the most recent 12-month period (July 1, 2017-June 30, 2018).

+WWJC indicates that it had an overall occupancy of 86.2 percent for the same time-period.
+The applicant states that there are three CCRCs in St. Johns County which operate 93 total sheltered beds.1

 WWJC contends that availability issues are tied to resident choice and preferences for a private room.
 The applicant indicates that it provides the largest inventory of private rooms within the county-36 total private rooms.
-WWJC indicates that if a private room is not available, a delay in placement can occur with negative consequences which can result in declines in a person's condition if therapies and treatments are not started timely.
+WWJC notes that if a private room is not available, a delay in placement can occur with negative consequences which can result in declines in a person's condition if treatments are not started timely.